“Parenting” series: (post #1)

 And here’s the most important aspect of you breaking your child: If you can bring your child under submission to you, it will be much easier for that child to eventually submit to Christ.
 Putting it another way, becoming submitted to you will prepare your child for becoming submitting to Christ.
 Unfortunately, the flip side is, if you can’t get your child to submit to you, that child will grow up with no understanding of submission, and that problem will hinder his or her possible submission to Christ.

 Now, having said all that I’ve said, I want to finish up this post by speaking directly to each of you who are right now the parents of a small child.
 I’m going to ask you three simple questions.
-If these questions hit pretty close to home, just keep in mind that Tonya and I are currently raising two boys.
-Ryan is twelve and Royce is nine.
+If these questions hit pretty close to home, just keep in mind that Tonya and I have raised two boys.
 That’s how I know the right questions to ask.
 With that in mind, here we go.

 Question #1: When you tell your child to stop doing something, does the child really stop doing it?